 Most of us have heard of the famous grapefruit detox and wondered about its effectiveness.
 And while the results are overblown, there is something to be said about the healing power of this wonderful bitter and sweet cousin of the orange.
-During the winter, when the produce aisle gets a little pricier and tired-looking, the one thing that gets better is the quality of citrus fruits.
-That is because February is the peak season for grapefruit in Arizona, California and Florida.
+During the winter, when the produce aisle gets a little pricier and tired looking, the one thing that gets better is the quality of citrus fruits.
+That’s because February is peak season for grapefruits in Arizona, California and Florida.

-Even if grapefruit won’t help you drop 10 lbs the way the fad diet promises, it does make a great alkaline breakfast suggestion.
-What this means it that while you might think that grapefruit is an acidic food, when we “burn” them in our body, they actually leave our bodies more alkaline due to their mineral content.
-Alkaline foods help our body cope with the acidic refined choices we consume like sugar, white flour and processed meats.
+Even if grapefruit won’t help you drop 10 pounds the way the fad diets promise, it does make a great alkaline breakfast suggestion.
+While you might think that grapefruit is an acidic food, when we burn them in our bodies, they actually leave our bodies more alkaline due to their mineral content.
+Alkaline foods help our bodies cope with the acidic refined choices we consume like sugar, white flour and processed meats.

-Grapefruit actually slows down phase one detoxification in your liver.
-This may sound like it is a bad thing, but it turns out that excessive amounts of toxic chemicals such as pesticides may cause hyperactivity or what is called ‘induction’ of this pathway.
-This can result in high levels of damaging free radicals being produced if phase II detoxification can’t keep up.
-Other substances that may cause hyperactivity include caffeine, alcohol, dioxin, and paint and exhaust fumes.
+Grapefruit actually slows down phase 1 detoxification in your liver.
+This may sound like it’s a bad thing, but it turns out that excessive amounts of toxic chemicals, such as pesticides, may cause hyperactivity or what’s called “induction” of this pathway.
+This can result in high levels of damaging free radicals being produced if phase 2 detoxification can’t keep up.
+Other substances that may cause hyperactivity include caffeine, alcohol, dioxin and paint and exhaust fumes.

-If the phase II detoxification systems are not working adequately, these intermediates can cause substantial damage.
-By enjoying grapefruit, you can slow phase one and let phase two catch up, helping your liver balance out the workload.
+If the phase 2 detoxification systems are not working adequately, these intermediates can cause substantial damage.
+By enjoying grapefruit, you can slow phase 1 and let phase 2 catch up, helping your liver balance out the workload.

-3. Grapefruit can reduce the amount of drugs needed to get a desired effect: They contain a flavanoid called naringin that has the ability to inhibit enzyme activity both in the liver (phase one) and the intestine that break down these drugs for elimination.
+3. Grapefruit can reduce the amount of drugs needed to get a desired effect.
+They contain a flavanoid called naringin that has the ability to inhibit enzyme activity both in the liver (phase 1) and the intestines, which break down these drugs for elimination.
 This allows higher concentrations into the bloodstream.
 It has been shown to have promising therapeutic use in cancer treatment to lower the amount of chemotherapy drugs needed for treatment.
-This effect can allow us to use less drugs and have less stress put on our liver, allowing it to function more efficiently.
-Note: Grapefruit juice interacts with a number of prescription drugs so check with your doctor before increasing your grapefruit consumption.
+This effect can allow us to use fewer drugs and put less stress on your liver, allowing it to function more efficiently.
+Note: Grapefruit juice interacts with a number of prescription drugs, so check with your doctor before increasing your grapefruit consumption.

-4. Grapefruit can help reduce cholesterol: Grapefruit is packed full of soluble and insoluble fibre, which binds to fats and bile in your digestive tract and eliminates LDL (bad) cholesterol.
-Combine grapefruit with other high fibre foods to aid in elimination for a great cholesterol lowering cleanse.
-Grapefruits are also a low glycemic fruit choice so include half a grapefruit with breakfast to improve heart health.
+4. Grapefruit can help reduce cholesterol.
+Grapefruit is packed full of soluble and insoluble fibre, which bind to fats and bile in your digestive tract and eliminate LDL (bad) cholesterol.
+Combine grapefruit with other high-fibre foods to aid in elimination for a great cholesterol-lowering cleanse.
+Grapefruits are also a low-glycemic fruit choice so include half a grapefruit with breakfast to improve heart health.

-5. Grapefruit has been shown to decrease the risk of breast cancer: Due to the high antioxidant content of this super fruit, it maintains the integrity of the breast tissue cells and prevents mutation.
-However, be careful if you are undergoing hormone therapy.
-The inhibitory action of the naringin flavanoid may inhibit estrogen clearance from your system and put you at a greater risk.
+5. Grapefruit has been shown to decrease the risk of breast cancer.
+Due to the high antioxidant content of this super fruit, it can help maintain the integrity of the breast tissue cells and prevent mutation.
+However, be careful if you’re undergoing hormone therapy.
+The inhibitory action of the naringin flavanoid may affect estrogen clearance from your system and put you at a greater risk.
 If you want to ensure that estrogen is being properly metabolized and eliminated, try pairing grapefruit with other sources of fibre to cleanse the digestive tract and allow proper elimination to achieve hormone balance.